sdgamboa/taxPProValidation/discrete-binary/README.md

 1. Create files with the propagation results in a 10-fold cross-validation approach (folds 1 through 10).
-The "test" files contain the real annotations that were left out of the propgation.
-The "propagation" files contain the results of the propagation withouht the test set.
+The "test" files contain the real annotations that were left out of the propagation.
+The "propagation" files contain the results of the propagation without the test set.

-2. Calculate the Matthew's correlelation coefficient using the \*Fold\*csv files.
+2. Calculate the Matthew's correlation coefficient using the \*Fold\*csv files.

 3. Create a summary with MCC values at different ranks and other metrics.